Radar speed sign

-A radar speed sign is an interactive sign, generally constructed of a series of LEDs, that displays vehicle speed as motorists approach.
+A radar speed sign or speed feedback sign is an interactive sign comprising a speed-measuring device (e.g. a loop detector or radar) and a message sign generally constructed of a series of LEDs, which displays vehicle speed of approaching motorists.
 The purpose of radar speed signs is to slow cars down by making drivers aware when they are driving at speeds above the posted limits.
 They are used as a traffic calming device in addition to or instead of physical devices such as speed bumps and rumble strips.

 The devices have been referred to by a wide variety of names, a partial list of which follows: driver feedback sign, radar signs, Vehicle Activated Sign (UK), changeable message sign, Your Speed sign, radar feedback sign, speed radar sign, radar speed display, speed feedback sign, traffic calming sign, speed display board, dynamic speed display (DSDS) or variable message sign.

 Usage

 Radar speed signs are often used in school zones, sometimes in conjunction with Safe Routes to School programs, in construction zones, or on busy residential roads.
 Some college and corporate campuses use radar speed signs to slow traffic as well.
 Many plants are using these signs to monitor forklifts and other type trucks.
 There are steps to placing a radar speed sign.

 Speed display signs are sometimes used in conjunction with physical traffic calming solutions.
 They are also used on streets that cities do not want to put physical measures on either because of snow concerns or traffic volume.
 Often, cities will use these signs to test streets to determine the need for further traffic calming.